The Standard’s new London outpost turns back time

 Its Eurostar-adjacent location in King’s Cross was chosen to convey an outward-looking attitude, positioned, as designer Shawn Hausman mentions, not just at a crossroads in the city but, ‘at a crossroads with the rest of Europe’.

-Occupying the brutalist 1970s former offices for Camden Council, the hotel is now crowned with a glass new-build addition that houses a Latin American-inspired restaurant and a club, accessible from street level via a dedicated pillar-box-red elevator.
+Occupying the brutalist 1970s former offices for Camden Council, re-shaped by interior architects Archer Humphryes, the hotel is now crowned with a glass new-build addition that houses a Latin American-inspired restaurant and a club, accessible from street level via a dedicated pillar-box-red elevator.
 Here, the floor-to-ceiling windows look out to a skyline punctuated by London icons, while the interiors represent a renewed love affair with once derided design elements such as rattan, which features liberally, along with macramé curtains and velvet drapes that spill from the ceiling of the club.

 In the main building, the 266 rooms and suites are a mix of styles.
 Some come with terraces, fitted with outdoor hot tubs, and interiors layered with custom timber bench seating and cabinetry that contrast with patterned carpets and terrazzo tiling.
 The centre of the building has been smartly transformed into a series of windowless guest rooms.
 The lack of natural lighting is offset by the controllable ambient glow that bounces from behind headboards.